Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Experimental setup

 \textbf{Binary classification (0 vs 1).} Labels are $\{-1, +1\}$, and classification is by $\mathrm{sign}(\hat{y})$.
 Configurations are $[n,n,1]$ for $n \in \{2,3,4,5,6\}$ with $d=2$.
 All three models (Original, Red-T, Red-I) are compared.

 \textbf{10-class classification (one-vs-all).} To test on a more challenging task, we train 10 independent binary $[n,n,1]$ classifiers per model type, one for each digit class $c \in \{0,\ldots,9\}$.
 For classifier $c$, labels are $y_i = +1$ if the digit is $c$ and $y_i = -1$ otherwise.
 The predicted class is $\hat{c} = \arg\max_{c} \hat{y}_c$, where $\hat{y}_c$ is the raw output (before sign) of classifier $c$.
-Configurations are $[n,n,1]$ for $n \in \{2,3,4,5,6\}$ with $d=3$.
-Only Original and Red-I (independently initialized) are compared, since parameter transfer requires a pre-trained Original model and the 10-class experiment focuses on independent initialization.
+Configurations are $[n,n,1]$ for $n \in \{2,3,4,5,6\}$ with $d=3$ (chosen to provide more expressive per-edge activation functions than $d=2$ while remaining computationally tractable for the 10-classifier setup).
+Only Original and Red-I (independently initialized) are compared.
+Red-T is excluded because the 10-class experiment trains 10 separate OvA classifiers per configuration, each requiring its own pre-trained Original model; this would triple the already substantial computational cost ($\sim$74 hours for the current setup) without addressing the paper's central question of whether the merged architecture is trainable from scratch.